skni-kod/KodemyBackend/README.md

 # KodemyBackend

-This is the backend for Kodemy project (SKNI Kod), written in Spring Boot and Maven
+This is the backend for Kodemy project (SKNI Kod), written in Spring Boot and Gradle

 ## Prerequisites